-RCL
+RCL Button

 When the ignition is off, press the RCL button to display the time.
-With the ignition on, press RCL to recall the station frequency and volume setting when the time is showing.
+With the ignition in RUN or ACC, press RCL to recall the radio station frequency and volume setting when the time display is showing.
+After a few seconds, the readout will return to the time display.